-Craig G. Steen is an Associate with Mullen Coughlin, practicing in Incident Response.
-Craig represents organizations across all sectors in responding to, and investigating, data breaches and other suspected or real cybersecurity events.
-He assists clients in determining the scope of the incident and coordinating investigations by forensic firms, regulatory bodies and law enforcement (if applicable).
-He also assists clients in complying with data breach notification requirements under local, state, federal and international law or by contract.
+Craig G. Steen is an Associate at Mullen Coughlin, practicing in the Incident Response practice group.
+Craig represents organizations across all sectors in responding to, and investigating, data breaches and other suspected or real data privacy and security incidents.
+He assists his clients in determining the scope of the incident and coordinating investigations by forensic firms, regulatory bodies and law enforcement (if applicable).
+He also assists in complying with data breach notification requirements under local, state, federal and international law or by contract.

 Craig attended college at Yale University, where he received a Bachelor of Arts in Political Science.
 While in college, Craig was a four-year varsity letter recipient and two-time team record holder for Yale Swimming & Diving.

 - Defended an international pharmaceutical company in a qui tam action lawsuit stemming from alleged violations of the False Claims Act and Anti-Kickback Statute

 - Defended a business entrepreneur and his companies in connection with civil and criminal actions brought by the Department of Justice (DOJ), Securities and Exchange Commission (SEC) and Federal Election Commission (FEC)

 - Participated in a prominent investigation at a university concerning issues arising under Title IX of the Education Amendments Act and the Violence Against Women Act

 - Acted as local counsel for a Fortune 500 company in connection with a class action lawsuit